joinsukesh/Stratum/README.md

 I have used <i>MyCompany</i> as the VS Solution name, my instance name is <i>sample.local</i> and its webroot folder is <i>D:\inetpub\wwwroot\sample.local</i>.
 If you have chosen different settings, ensure to replace them while following the instructions.

-## Step 1: Setup Visual Studio Solution
+## Step :one:: Setup Visual Studio Solution

 1. Download the latest version of <a target="_blank" href="https://github.com/sukesh-y/Downloads/tree/main/Stratum">GetStratum.zip</a> file, and extract its contents.
 2. Open <i>Windows PowerShell</i> with administrator privileges, and change the directory to the extracted folder.
 Execute the <b>GetStratumCode.ps1</b> script.